 Although most employees who are injured on the job qualify for workers’ compensation benefits, eligibility for workers’ comp can become complicated when an employee’s work injury relates to a pre-existing injury or condition.
-If you have a pre-existing injury or condition, it’s essential to understand your rights to workers’ comp if you suffer further harm in the course of your work.
+If you have a pre-existing injury or a pre-existing medical condition, it’s essential to understand your rights to workers’ comp if you suffer further harm in the course of your work.

 Since 1985, the workers’ compensation attorneys of Heller, Maas, Moro & Magill Co., LPA have worked diligently to advocate for the rights of injured workers throughout northeast Ohio.
 We fight for Mahoning Valley residents because our clients are our friends and neighbors.
 Each of our attorneys grew up in the community, attended nearby schools, and worked in the region before coming to our firm.
 We know the employers, doctors, and hospitals that we encounter in the workers’ compensation cases we handle.
 These roots and relationships help us secure favorable results on behalf of our clients.

 Contact us today for a free, confidential case review to learn more about how our experienced Ohio workers’ compensation attorneys can help.
 We’re ready and able to seek maximum workers’ compensation benefits for Ohioans who have pre-existing injuries.